 Exploring the places in the world where the action is happening.

-Border Skipping is a new kind of international affairs and travel blog, dedicated to exploring the world’s political and cultural hubs so we can see history in the making with our very own eyes, not just through what’s served up by our tv screens.
+Border Skipping is a kind of international affairs and travel blog, focused on exploring the world’s political and cultural hubs.

 To date, these articles have been picked up and published in some really great places, including Urban Times, Mid East Posts, Lonely Planet and the Orchard Times, while the likes of 972mag, Green Olive tours and Code Pink have all linked to Border Skipping articles, bringing this blog to a whole host of new people.